-Single-stream recycling is collected in residential and administrative buildings and hauled to local recycling facilities by our recycling service provider Republic Waste Services.
+Single-stream recycling is collected in residential and administrative buildings and hauled to local recycling facilities by our recycling service provider Waste Management.

-Loyola dining kitchen waste is diverted and collected and processed into rich soil by our local commercial composting service provider, Waste Neutral.
+Loyola dining diverts kitchen waste to be collected and processed into rich soil by our local commercial composting service provider, Waste Neutral.

 back to top